goravel/docs/orm/getting-started.md

 	return nil
 }
 ```

+The template observer only contains some events, you can add other events according to your needs.

 To register an observer, you need to call the `Observe` method on the model you wish to observe.
 You may register observers in the `Boot` method of your application's `app/providers/event_service_provider.go::Boot` service provider: